FAQs About Erasmus+ Study Abroad

 - An extension cannot extend the stay to beyond 12 months.

 - Your local Erasmus coordinator from your faculty or department and the Erasmus coordinator at the partner university must approve the extension.

 You can find information about requesting an extension in the Learning Agreement handout.

 After Your Erasmus+ Study Stay

-What do I need to know about the Confirmation of Stay Abroad?
+What do I need to know about the Confirmation of Study Abroad?

 Have your confirmation of stay abroad issued to you directly at the international office of the host university at the end of your stay.
 From experience, we know students may face problems and significant delays if they request the confirmation of stay abroad from the partner university after they return to Germany.